kirilcvetkov92/Vehicle-Detection/README.md

 Neural network io:
 -  **input** : (m, 416, 416, 3)
 -  **output** : confidece of an object being present in the rectangle, list of rectangles position and sizes and classes of the objects begin detected.
-Each bounding box is represented by 6 numbers $(Pc, Rx, Ry, Rh, Rw, C1..Cn)$ as explained above.
-In this case n=80, which means we have $c$ as 80-dimensional vector, and the final size of representing the bounding box is 85
+Each bounding box is represented by 6 numbers `(Pc, Rx, Ry, Rh, Rw, C1..Cn)` as explained above.
+In this case n=80, which means we have `c` as 80-dimensional vector, and the final size of representing the bounding box is 85

 The first detection is made by the 82nd layer.
 For the first 81 layers, the image is down sampled by the network, such that the 81st layer has a stride of 32.
 If we have an image of 416 x 416, the resultant feature map would be of size 13 x 13.
 One detection is made here using the 1 x 1 detection kernel, giving us a detection feature map of 13 x 13 x 3 x 85.